'I Don't Identify As Gay, But I Do Identify As Bisexual': Andrew Gillum Reveals To Tamron Hall

 Gillum was the first black nominee in a major political party to run for governor in Florida.
 He lost narrowly to Republican Ron DeSantis in the 2018 election.

-In a July Instagram post, Gillum candidly detailed his battle with depression and alcoholism, conditions that were exacerbated by his loss to DeSantis.
+In a July Instagram post, Gillum candidly detailed his battle with depression and alcoholism, conditions that were exacerbated by his loss in the governor’s race, which was decided by fewer than 33,000 votes.

+His candid confession on the Tamron Hall talk show about being bisexual drew support from groups such as the Human Rights Campaign and the National Black Justice Coalition, which advocates for Black LGBTQ people.

+“Gillum’s reflections demonstrate that there must be space in our country for people to be themselves without shame and fear,” David Johns, executive director of the coalition, said in a statement.
+“When we are forced by harmful societal expectations to operate in black and white, with no room to express the many gray areas of ourselves that make us who we are, we get hurt.”

 You must log in to post a comment.